 In other words, the physical reality itself does not split as shown in the picture above.
 Instead, the physical reality is literally the superimposed sum of both situations at once, as in this picture.

-This is why Everett’s formulation has been incomprehensible.
-It is literally a “… formulation of quantum mechanics”.
-This is how physical reality actually works.
-In fact, however, this is one of the false, though all too natural, presuppositions which has led to all the confusion and pseudo problems Fuchs and Co. refer to.
+Everett’s formulation of quantum mechanics states that only in experience is there just one specific version of an outcome to events in the world.
+This cannot possibly make sense in the science of objective physical reality, which is why his theory remains the subject of controversy.
+In fact, however, his theory describes what happens at different levels of logical type.
 The linear dynamics of quantum mechanics is the dynamics of the physical.
 This is the wave function.
-The collapse dynamics is the dynamics of the inside view of the world hologram.
-Everett’s solution has been incomprehensible because it describes the appearance of collapse, which is what takes place as the frame of reference is altered by the addition of the observation to the record, in experience.
+The collapse dynamics is the dynamics of the inside view, the world hologram.
+Everett’s solution has been incomprehensible because it describes the appearance of collapse, which is what takes place as the frame of reference is altered by the addition of the observation to the record of observations, in experience, on the inside view.
 On the inside view, this is the step from one frame of the holographic movie to the next.
 It is a second-logical-type phenomenon.
+This is graphically illustrated in Measurement Problem.

 As Tegmark states, important scientific discoveries go though three phases: